amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

     The JSON code displays.

-4. Search the code for `x-amazon-spds-sandbox-behaviors`.
+4. Search the code for `x-amzn-api-sandbox` objects that contain a `"static"` array.

-The `x-amazon-spds-sandbox-behaviors` objects of the JSON file contain request and response examples for sandbox calls to the API.
+The [static sandbox JSON object](#static-sandbox-json-object) will contain request and response examples for static sandbox calls to the API operation in which they appear.
 If the request example contains parameters, use them in the following step.

 ### Step 2.
 Make a sandbox call to an API

 Make a sandbox call to an API in the same way you would make a production call, with these differences:

-1. If the `x-amazon-spds-sandbox-behaviors` object of the Swagger model JSON file contains one or more parameters, include these in your call.
-If the API requires parameters in addition to those contained in the `x-amazon-spds-sandbox-behaviors` object, be sure to also include those required parameters in your call.
+1. Include the parameters from [Step 1.
+Check the JSON file for request parameters](#step-1-check-the-json-file-for-request-parameters) in your call.
+If the API requires parameters in addition to those, be sure to also include those required parameters in your call.

-2. Direct your call to one of the [selling Partner API sandbox endpoints](#selling-partner-api-sandbox-endpoints).
+2. Direct your call to one of the [Selling Partner API sandbox endpoints](#selling-partner-api-sandbox-endpoints).

-    You should receive a response that matches the payload object contained in the `x-amazon-spds-sandbox-behaviors` object of the JSON file.
+    You should receive a response that matches the payload object contained in the static sandbox JSON object from Step 1.

 ## Selling Partner API sandbox endpoints